 The admissions standards for the Doctor of Education in Executive Leadership in Mental Health and Human Services will be the same as the Doctor of Education in Executive Educational Leadership, and the Doctor of Education in Executive Leadership and Special Education Leadership.
 These requirements are listed below.

 - Official Transcripts – Applicants must provide official transcripts from institutions awarding the master’s degree.
 Transcripts must show completion of a master’s degree.
 A minimum grade point average is required for courses applied toward a master’s degree.

-- Two (2) licensed mental health practitioners from the agency or school district or at a current place of employment (references from university administrators from former places of employment may be accepted.
-Include an explanation.).
+- Two (2) administrators from the school district or agency at a current place of employment (References from university administrators from former places of employment may be accepted.
+Include an explanation.)

-- Processing fee – Applicants will be required to submit a $35 processing fee, payable online at HBU.edu/EdDAppFee, or by check or money order, to The Graduate School, Houston Baptist University, 7502 Fondren, Houston, TX, 77074.
+- Processing fee – Applicants will be required to submit a $35 processing fee (separate from the application fee), payable online at HBU.edu/EdDAppFee, or by check or money order, to The Graduate School, Houston Baptist University, 7502 Fondren, Houston, TX, 77074.